sai-mudike/Gen-ai_assignment-2/README.md

-# Assignment 2 – Hands-On Prompt Engineering for Requirement Analysis
+# **Assignment 2 – Practical Learning in Prompt Engineering for Requirement Analysis**

-## Overview
+## **Overview**

-This project is part of Assignment 2 – Hands-On Prompt Engineering for Requirement Analysis.
-The objective is to explore various prompt engineering techniques to automate and enhance the requirement analysis process.
-By leveraging AI-driven prompting methods, the project aims to improve efficiency, accuracy, and completeness in extracting software requirements.
+This project is part of Assignment 2, which helps us learn prompt engineering through practical work.
+The main goal is to explore different ways to make requirement analysis simple and effective.
+The project helps improve the accuracy and clarity of software requirement extraction by using structured prompts.

-The experiments are conducted using Ollama, an AI model execution platform, to generate, refine, and analyze requirements using structured prompts.
-The techniques tested include Zero-Shot, Few-Shot, Chain-of-Thought, Self-Consistency, and various levels of Automated Prompting.
+For this, experiments were done using Ollama, a platform for running AI models, to generate and refine software requirements.
+Different techniques were tested, such as Zero-Shot, Few-Shot, Chain-of-Thought, Self-Consistency, and Automated Prompting.

-## Use Case – Pastpal
+### **Use Case – Pastpal**

-Pastpal is a Discord-based chatbot designed to assist students in learning history in an interactive and engaging manner.
-The chatbot simplifies complex historical events, concepts, and timelines, making them easier to understand.
-To enhance its development, AI-driven prompt engineering is applied to automate the requirement analysis process, ensuring clear, structured, and comprehensive requirement documentation.
+Pastpal is a Discord chatbot that helps students learn history in a fun and engaging way.
+It breaks down complex historical events, concepts, and timelines into simple explanations.
+To improve the chatbot, structured prompt techniques were used to analyze requirements and keep the documentation clear and well-organized.

-## Techniques Explored
+## **Techniques Explored**

-The following prompt engineering techniques were tested and analyzed in this project:
+The project tested and studied different prompt engineering techniques, including:

 - Zero-Shot Prompting
 - Self-Consistency Prompting